ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 Locations and Accounts workflow can be scheduled for execution.
 Follow the steps below to define the schedule for workflow execution.

-- Mouse over the `triger` node in the workflow and click on `Settings`
+- Mouse over the `Trigger` node in the workflow and click on `Settings`

 <img src="images/sec8-trigger.png">